Personal Recollections of Joan of Arc: Book Three: Trial and Martyrdom

 In Chapter XX, Joan finally submits to her captors before she is about to die at the stake.
 Unable to read, Joan unknowingly signs a document “confessing herself a sorceress, a dealer with devils, a liar, a blasphemer of God and His angels…and this signature of hers bound her to resume the dress of a woman."
 At the end of Chapter XXI, readers may think that de Conte insinuates Joan d'Arc was raped in prison by the English guards due to the vague wording.
 It is important, however, to note that at the end of Chapter XXIII, this interpretation is directly gone against by Joan's own statements, relayed by de Conte, during a passionate outburst of indignation and despair by Joan to those dooming her, specifically referring to herself as one who has "never been defiled."
 If this were the case, she would have taken them to task for this cruelty at that time, and it would have been reflected in the narrative.

 In Chapter XXII, de Conte accuses the English of treachery.
 While Joan slept, one of the guards removed her female apparel and put male apparel in its place.
 "For modesty's sake," Joan put on the male clothes, "the forbidden garments, knowing what the end would be."

 For breaking the condition that she not wear men's clothing again, Joan is convicted as a "relapsed heretic."
 She burns at the stake on the following Wednesday, May 30, 1431.

 Conclusion

-The fictional biographer, de Conte, ends his presentation in the year 1492, where he is 82 years of age.
+The fictional biographer, de Conte, ends his presentation in the year 1492, when he is 82 years of age.
 He summarizes the lives and deaths of many of the characters, including Joan's family and King Charles the VII.
 He closes with a salute to the legacy of Joan, citing her impact on the country she loved so much.